cscart/docs/en/user_guide/look_and_feel/themes/overview.rst

 Removing a Cloned Theme
 -----------------------

-To Remove a cloned theme:
+To remove a cloned theme:

 *	Make sure that the theme you want to remove is not currently used (select another theme from the **Installed theme** tab).
 *	Find the theme you want to remove in the **Installed theme** tab and click the trash can button on the right.